Recommendations for Families

 What if Storage or Disposal Isn’t an Option?

-- Lock the unloaded firearms in a gun safe or tamper-proof storage box with ammunition locked in a separate location.
-(BETTER YET, don’t keep ammunition at home.)
+- Lock the unloaded firearms in a gun safe or tamper-proof storage lockbox with ammunition locked in a separate location.
+(BETTER YET, don’t keep ammunition at home for now.)
 Trigger locks and cable locks are sold in sporting goods stores and where firearms are sold.
 Some police departments offer free locks.
-Be sure the keys and storage box combinations are kept away from the person at risk.
+Be sure the keys and combinations to the locks are kept away from the person at risk.

 - If you already lock your guns but the at-risk person has access, change the combinations or buy new locks and don’t disclose the location of the keys.
 Remember: This does not guarantee safety.
-Family members often know one another’s hiding places.
+Family members often know each other’s hiding places.

-- The best option is to disassemble your guns, and lock up a key component, like the slide, or the firing pin, separately from the gun.
+- Another good option is to disassemble your guns, and lock up a key component, like the slide, or the firing pin, separately from the gun.

 What if a Family Member Carries Firearms as Part of the Job?

 - Store the gun at work if possible.
 If not, then…